vmware-tanzu/community-edition/docs/site/content/docs/edge/assets/prereq-unmanaged-linux.md

 Tanzu Community Edition supports two cluster providers for unmanaged clusters: Kind and minikube

-- Kind is the default cluster provider and is included as default with the unmangaged cluster binary, you just need to install Docker.
+- Kind is the default cluster provider and is included as default with the unmanaged cluster binary, you just need to install Docker.
 - minikube is an alternative cluster provider, if you plan to use minikube as your cluster provider, you must first install minikube and a minikube supported container or virtual machine manager such as Docker.